 Another economic alternative is to opt for a direct train from Delhi to Naharlagun (Naharlagun Arunachal AC SF Express) and then reach the valley by hiring a shared cab from Naharlagun.
 I’d obviously not recommend this option as it’s time-consuming.
 The train takes good 38 hours to reach Naharlagun.

 Alternative three for road trip lovers is to drive from Guwahati to the valley that takes almost 12 hours.
-The unique selling point of this alternative is the sight of beautiful landscapes of North-East India.
+The unique selling point of this alternative is the sight of the beautiful landscapes of North-East India.

 Do I Need a Permit to Enter Arunachal Pradesh?